Standalone

 Arduino

-The Arduino page shows how it can be used in 2 different ways: Tether Arduino compatible board to DUELink modules or load and run the Arduino software on any DUELink module!
+Arduino is essentially C++ wrapped in a nice setup, with user-friendly libraries, and a very large community.
+It can be used in 2 different ways: Tether Arduino any compatible board to DUELink module(s), or load and run the Arduino software on any DUELink module to run Standalone!

 C++